pingcap/tispark/docs/dev/install_tiup.md

 2. Declare the global environment variable

    `source ${your_shell_profile}`
+3. Download TiDB config file

+   The test data of TiSpark is very complicated, so that the default config of TiDB is not enough.
+   You need to get a copy of TiDB config file from [here](https://github.com/pingcap/tidb/blob/master/config/config.toml.example), rename it to `config.toml` and set `index-limit` to 512.

-3. Start the cluster in the current session
+4. Start the cluster in the current session

-   `tiup playground`
+   `tiup playground --db.config config.toml`

    This command will download required files and  start a TiDB cluster of the latest version with 1 TiDB instance, 1 TiKV instance, 1 PD instance, and 1 TiFlash instance.